caden147/tic-tac-toe-game/README.md

 ## Game Message Protocol Specification
 The game message protocol defines the structure and format of messages exchanged between the server and clients.
+* Message format: A struct-based format is used for message serialization and deserialization.
+* Message structure: type_code: a unique identifier for the message type.
+Field 1, Field 2, ...: Additional data fields specific to the message type.
+Variable length field: preceded by a field specifying its length.

 ## Technologies Used
 * Python